henders/writing-an-envoy-wasm-plugin/README.md

 ![Test Status](https://github.com/henders/writing-an-envoy-wasm-plugin/actions/workflows/test.yml/badge.svg)

 # Envoy WASM Plugin
-For Creating JWTs for service-to-service API requests
+For retrieving JWTs for service-to-service API requests.
+This code matches Part 5 of the Writing an Istio WASM Plugin in Go for migrating 100s of services to new auth strategy Medium article.
 ### Deploying to local K8s cluster

 Build the Docker Image: